satelerd/OpenAI-Codex-Challenge-archive/README.md

 # OpenAI-Codex-challenge-archive
-The code I wrote with the help of Codex to get the 672 position in the challenge
+The code I wrote with the help of Codex to get the 672 position and won an OpenAI T-shirt